Minimum payments can keep you trapped in debt for 15+ years while banks profit.

 Preparing for debt consolidation: Making minimum payments for 1-2 months while accumulating funds for a debt consolidation strategy can be reasonable if it's part of a clear path to lower-interest debt.

-Prioritizing higher-interest debt: If you're following a debt avalanche strategy, you might make minimum payments on lower-interest cards while directing additional funds to higher-interest debts.
+Prioritizing higher-interest debt: If you're following a debt avalanche strategy, understanding how APR works is essential so you can direct additional funds to your highest-interest debts first.

 Brief liquidity preservation: In situations where you need to temporarily preserve liquidity for a specific purpose, like a home down payment, that will ultimately enable you to eliminate the credit card debt.